Home

 OK, enough ranting.
 Back to business.

-Perhaps I should send this real estate agent some of my negotiation tips that you are learning here. :-)
+Perhaps I should send this real estate agent some of my negotiation techniques that you are learning here. :-)

 Why Do You Use the Written Offer?